How to Choose the Best Free SEO Tools for your Business

 See Also: Meta Keywords: To Use or Not to Use

 SEMrush, although technically a freemium tool, offers far more insights and data using the paid version of the software.
-It allows you to see the keywords your competitors are ranking for, the landing page for each keyword and also the value of the keyword.
+It allows you to see the keywords your competitors are ranking for, the landing page for each keyword and the value of the keyword.

-2. Ranking Tools
+2. SEO Ranking Tools

 Knowing where your site currently ranks is also incredibly important.
 It allows you to track which of your online marketing strategies are working best, letting you focus similar to your efforts across campaigns, maximizing ROI and seeing your traffic skyrocket.